 If you want to learn diamond cutting, I cannot emphasize enough the importance of studying and learning the crystallography of the diamond rough itself.
 Having been trained as a diamond cutter, I can tell you the majority of the training time was spent on the study of the crystal and its various forms and structure.
 Isometric in system and octahedron in shape (for ideal cutting), the diamond can at times offer a great many surprises.
 Directional hardness, as Roy mentioned, is just one.

 Diamond rough is not as hard to get a hold of as you might expect.
-Most that is available now is coming from Africa and Brazil.
-I’ve even had some come from Idaho.
+Most that is available now is coming from Africa, Brazil, and even the United States.